About the First Nations Landcare Working Group

 Gail was a previous board member of Indigenous Business Australia and a Chairperson of Goldfields Esperance Development Commission.

-She also runs her own business, a specialist training and consultancy company that works with Government, corporates, and mining companies such as Rio Tino and Woodside to engage with and work with first nations people.
+She also runs her own business, a specialist training and consultancy company that works with Government, corporates, and mining companies such as Rio Tino and Woodside to engage with and work with First Nations people.

 Ricky Archer is a Djungan man from the Western Tablelands region of North Qld.